 medial longitudinal fasciculus: involvement leads to ipsilateral internuclear ophthalmoplegia

-- importantly, does not extend down to the medulla oblongata in any clinical relevance 4
+- importantly, does not extend down to the medulla oblongata in the same clinical relevance 4

-- motor nucleus: involvement leads to ipsilateral loss of the cranial nerve motor nucleus (III, IV, VI, or XII) that is affected depending on level of the brainstem (see first rule)
+- motor nucleus: involvement leads to ipsilateral loss of the cranial nerve motor nucleus (III, IV, VI, or XII) that is affected depending on the level of the brainstem (see the first rule)

 There are 4 ‘side’ (i.e. lateral) structures beginning with ‘s’:

 - spinocerebellar pathway (extension of the spinocerebellar tract): involvement leads to ipsilateral ataxia of the limbs

 - an important caveat to this is in the midbrain, where involvement of the red nucleus (a medial midbrain structure) can also cause ataxia (albeit contralateral) and choreoathetosis (compare medial midbrain stroke syndromes Benedikt syndrome or Claude syndrome that involve the red nucleus with Weber syndrome that does not) 4

 - spinothalamic pathway (extension of the lateral spinothalamic tract): involvement leads to contralateral loss of pain and temperature affecting the limbs

 - sensory nucleus of CN V: involvement leads to ipsilateral loss of pain and temperature on the face in the distribution of CN V

 - importantly, does not extend up into the midbrain, and thus lesions of the midbrain spinothalamic pathway will cause total contralateral loss of pain, temperature, vibration, and proprioception (due to the medial lemniscus fibres also being more lateral in the midbrain) 4